edugrip/test2/README.md

-## Created README -- newline this has to be kept in merge conflicts.
+newline this has to be kept in merge conflicts.
 # Edited in task branch!
 this is new file